-128. I can deal with this very briefly.
+[128] I can deal with this very briefly.
 Mr Furness accepted before us, as he had before the UT (see [190]), that he relied on the alleged settled practice of HMRC only in support of the taxpayers' understanding of the BIM.
 He did not suggest that settled practice alone would be sufficient to ground a legitimate expectation.
 In the light of the conclusions which I have reached about the BIM, and in the absence of any argument that settled practice alone would suffice, it is clear to me that settled practice (even if established) could not save the day for the taxpayers.
-In any event, as the UT explained at [190] to [193], the evidence of practice adduced by the taxpayers fell well short of establishing a settled practice in relation to cases which share the salient features of the present case.
+In any event, as the UT explained at [190]-[193], the evidence of practice adduced by the taxpayers fell well short of establishing a settled practice in relation to cases which share the salient features of the present case.

-Conspicuous unfairness
+a Conspicuous unfairness

-129. In my judgment the UT were clearly correct to reject the appellants' fall back argument based on the principle of conspicuous unfairness.
-The doctrine of conspicuous unfairness in public law has its origin in the judgment of Simon Brown LJ in R v IRC, exp.
-Unilever [1996] STC 681, and has been applied in a number of later cases, but as Elias LJ explained in R (Lewisham London Borough) v Assessment and Qualifications Alliance [2013] EWHC 211 (Admin), at [111], the concept is no more than "a particular and distinct form of irrationality".
+[129] In my judgment the UT were clearly correct to reject the appellants' fall back argument based on the principle of conspicuous unfairness.
+The doctrine of conspicuous unfairness in public law has its origin in the judgment of Simon Brown LJ in R v IRC, ex p Unilever plc [1996] STC 681, and has been applied in a number of later cases, but as Elias LJ explained in R (on the application of Lewisham London Borough) v Assessment and Qualifications Alliance [2013] EWHC 211 (Admin), [2013] PTSR D18 (at [111]), the concept is no more than 'a particular and distinct form of irrationality'.
 It is not for the court to form its own judgment of the fairness or otherwise of the conduct complained of, and as Elias LJ went on to say: